EisernSchild/FAMI/README.md

 ### Support or Contact

 Any Questions ?
-Or would you like to contribute anything to Taito Arcade Systems FPGA ?
+Or would you like to contribute anything to F.A.M.I. ?
 Don't hesitate to contact me @ eisenschild@gmail.com .